BackupTheBerlios/pp4fpc/README.txt

 FPC.EXE is used to compile with Free Pascal and DCC32.EXE with Delphi.

+Free Pascal have 16-bit integers by default so you will need to use the -Mobjfpc or -Mdelphi switches to get 32-bit integers.

 1) Compile the compiler and the interpreter:

     C:\pp4fpc\> fpc pcom.pas (or dcc32 pcom.pas with Delphi)